maxmind/libmaxminddb/index.md

   data structure for the entry.
 There are number of reasons this can happen.
 The lookup path could include a key not in a map.
 The lookup path could include an array index larger than an array.
-It can also happen when the path expect to find a map or array where none exist.
+It can also happen when the path expects to find a map or array where none exist.

 All status codes should be treated as `int` values.